Raw Cherry Freezer Jam

 Raw jam?
 Aren't they normally cooked into oblivion?

 Naturally-sweetened?
-Aren't they normally chuck full of highly processed and refined white sugar?
+Aren't they normally chock-full of highly processed and refined white sugar?

 Yes and yes.
 But no and no on this recipe, my friends.

 I've made plenty of water-canned jams before, but this one, I decided to freeze instead.
-For starters, it's a million degrees outside and I didn't want to get a giant pot of water boiling while hovering over steam for an hour.
-For second, I wanted to preserve all that good rawness.
+For starters, it's a million degrees outside, and I didn't want to get a giant pot of water boiling while hovering over steam for an hour.
+Second, I wanted to preserve all that good rawness.
 Because why not!
 I have enough room in the freezer.

 And frankly, I'm lazy.
 And freezer jam is easier.
 So there's that.